Review Your Bills And Handle Errors

 If you make only the minimum payment required each month, it will take you about 4 years and 7 months to repay the balance shown on this statement which is ONLY $540.24.

-Don’t ignore the numbers, they don’t ignore you.
+Please don’t ignore the numbers, they don’t forget you.

-Make sure you can account for all the times that you were charged to make sure everything is accurate.
-If you find a discrepancy contact your financial institution or the business where the bill was created.
+Ensure you can account for all the times you are charged to ensure everything is accurate.

 How do you know if someone used your credit card to even make one purchase?